 The idea of becoming a musician dawned on James at the age of eight when two high school students came to her classroom and performed songs like “Love Potion #9” and “They Call The Wind Mariah.”
 This experience, says James, “was like a veil lifted from my eyes and at that very moment I knew what I wanted to do.”
 She later majored in Ethnomusicology at UCLA.
 Her studies helped to expose her to different styles of music, which she has incorporated into her own music from time to time.
 James, however, feels that it is important to write from her own perspective and the melting pot of cultures that she lives around today in Southern California.

-She has since released three other indie full-length albums- “Shocking Pink Banana Seat”, “Fantastic Voyage” (a double CD set of songs and instrumentals), and 2011’s “Highways, Ghosts, Hearts & Home”.
+She has since released four other indie full-length albums- “Shocking Pink Banana Seat,”“Fantastic Voyage” (a double CD set of songs and instrumentals), and 2011’s “Highways, Ghosts, Hearts & Home.”and 2014’s “Driving Toward The Sun”.

 James now is hard at work on release number five, and she feels extremely excited about the particularly creative time period she is experiencing.
-“I’m just hungry, happy to be back in it full-on, hungry to prove myself again, hungry to better myself, to make something people will truly enjoy beginning to end.”
+“I’m just hungry, happy to be back in it full-on, hungry to prove myself again, hungry to better myself, to make something that sounds like no one else, and of course, create something people will truly enjoy beginning to end.”

 “In her 45-minute opening set, James shows that she is already a master at exploring the emotional and sonic possibilities of the minimalist format of voice and acoustic guitar …James long blond hair and folk-based songs have caused her to be compared to Joni Mitchell.
 The inventiveness of her eightsong set, however, showed that James is perhaps most like Mitchell because she is like no one else.” – Noel Davis, Los Angeles Times